-How to Grow Potatoes in Small Garden Containers
+How to Grow Potatoes in Small Garden Bags

-If you only have a small garden, like myself, you can still plant and enjoy a good crop of potatoes.
+If you only have a small garden, like myself, you can still plant and enjoy a good crop.

 There are three distinct times to plant out your seed potatoes.
 I have outlined each one below.